RezGenie/ResumeGenie/docs/database.md

-# Database Connection Guide
+# 🗄️ Database Connection Guide

 ## Connecting to PostgreSQL with DBeaver

-The RezGenie PostgreSQL database is running in Docker and can be accessed using DBeaver or any other PostgreSQL client.
+The RezGenie PostgreSQL database is running in Docker and can be accessed using any PostgreSQL client.

 ### Connection Details